 Why Seam Quality Matters

-- Seams are failure points
+- Seams are primary failure points

-- Defects propagate under stress
+- Defects propagate under wind stress

 - Early detection critical